Permissive Information-Flow Analysis for Large Language Models: Related Work

 \paragraph{Information-flow analysis}

-Information-flow analysis and the use of flow labels has a long-standing history, see \eg,~\cite{denning1976lattice}, with an early survey of language-based approaches in~\cite{sabelfeld2003language}.
-The operations considered in many program analysis frameworks (\eg~\cite{volpano1996sound,sabelfeld2003language}) have well-defined semantics, and the rules for propagating the flow labels of each operator can be hard-coded.
+Information-flow analysis and the use of flow labels has a long-standing history, see \eg,~\citet{denning1976lattice}, with an early survey of language-based approaches~\citep{sabelfeld2003language}.
+The operations considered in many program analysis frameworks (\eg~\citet{volpano1996sound,sabelfeld2003language}) have well-defined semantics, and the rules for propagating the flow labels of each operator can be hard-coded.
 The situation is different when using ML models such as Transformers: due to their attention mechanism and autoregressive decoding, their output is tainted by all inputs.
 Moreover, their behavior is only implicitly defined as the solution of a loss-minimization problem.
-In our approach, we use this fact by propagating labels through ML components under the constraint that the model's loss does not increase.
+In our approach, we propagate labels through ML components under the constraint that the model's loss does not increase.

-The literature distinguishes between static and dynamic approaches to information flow control~\cite{sabelfeld2003language,BuirasSR14,MardzielMHS11}.
+The literature distinguishes between static and dynamic approaches to information flow control~\citep{sabelfeld2003language,BuirasSR14,MardzielMHS11}.
 The key difference is that dynamic approaches track the flow during program execution, whereas static approaches reason collectively about \emph{all} possible executions without actually executing the program.
 Our approach relies on analyzing \emph{one} specific context and is hence fundamentally dynamic.

-Secure multi-execution~\cite{DevrieseP10,RafnssonS16} is an approach to dynamic information-flow analysis where programs are executed once per security level.
+Secure multi-execution (SME)~\citep{DevrieseP10,RafnssonS16} is an approach to dynamic information-flow analysis where programs are executed once per security level.
 The idea is that an execution that produces output for level $L$ receives data only from levels $L'\sqsubseteq L$; and dummy values from levels $L''\sqsubseteq L$.
 Programs that are multi-executed are secure by design, and correct if the original program was secure.
+Our approach is related to SME in that we also call the LLM once per security level, and we propagate the most permissive label for which the original output is still "correct", in the sense that the drop in utility is bounded by $\lambda$.